EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

-To get around this challenge, we created the [matsbyname][link-matsbyname] package [@Heun-matsbyname:2023] which enables matrix mathematics that respects matrix row and column names, inserting rows or columns of `0`s when needed.
+To get around this challenge, we created the [matsbyname][link-matsbyname] package [@Heun-matsbyname:2023] which enables matrix mathematics that respects row and column names, inserting rows or columns of `0`s when needed.
 Second,
 we knew it would be convenient to perform _matrix_ mathematics